About The Perfect Pantry® and how to use it

 My name is Lydia Walshin.
-I live in Rhode Island most of the time, in a small log house with a great kitchen where I teach cooking classes and love to gather groups of friends to cook together.
+I live in Rhode Island most of the time, in a small log house with a great kitchen where I love to gather groups of friends to cook together.
 (Sometimes I live in Boston, too.)

 For the past 25 years I've been a food writer, and I've been a writer, mostly for nonprofit organizations, for my entire career.
 I've been writing The Perfect Pantry since June 2006.
 You can go back to the beginning and read every post, starting here.